 After some serious conversations with myself, I decided field trips should be part of his class, but I also wanted him to have a teacher.
 I wanted someone who was as passionate about American history as I am about creative writing.

 I started scouring curriculum but couldn’t find what I wanted.
-Then I stumbled upon David Raymond’s American History.
+Then I stumbled upon Dave Raymond’s American History.
 I downloaded and previewed the free lessons, and I was sold.